rmusser01/Infosec_Reference/README.md

 * List of techinques, tools and tactics to learn from/reference.
 	* Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
 * End goal: Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
-* Something similar to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually; As in, "I want to do priv esc on OS X, what methods are there?" or, "I'm studying UAFs, is there any good info I can look at without diving deep?"
-Focused on performing attacks and how they're done vs how attacks are done with a focus on defense - D3f3ns3 Framework?)
+* Something oppposite to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually; As in, "I want to do priv esc on OS X/windows/linux, what methods are there?" or, "I need to do X under Y situation".
+Focus is on attacks and how (to)/(they) break through defenses, vs focusing on defending against attacks.
 	* Always accepting more links/stuff.
 Feel free to contribue or suggest something.

 * Little extra something: ALL LINKS LISTED ARE VALID.
 They will route to their target page or to Internet Archives most recent archive of that page.
 All links are validated when I pull from github and host on my site using Daux.